dzsoker023/Factorio-Access/fa-info-for-contributors.md

 2. Replace the FactorioAccess mod folder in "`%appdata%\Factorio\mods\`" with a clone of your fork, so that your changes can be tested in game right away.
 3. Ensure you have a somewhat up to date version of VS Code installed.
 4. Open a new VS Code window, and from there open that newly created FactorioAccess folder.
 5. VS Code may or may not prompt you to install some extentions, in either case install the recommended extensions.
 You can find recommended extensions in the "`Extensions`" tab, under the "`Recommended`" section.
 We generally recommend using the "`Factorio Modding Toolkit (FMTK)`" and "`Factorio Lua API autocomplete`".
+Meanwhile, we require using "`StyLua`".
 6. Save your VS Code workspace with the "`Save Workspace As...`" menu option, under the "`File`" tab.
 You can save it anywhere you'll remeber and you should use that file to reopen your VS Code workspace whenever you want to restart working on Facotrio Access.
 This workspace file is used to store your VS Code settings that are not shared by different developers, like folder locations.
 7. Update your working branch of the repository, using either the "`main`" branch or the "`next-update`" branch.
 We usually reserve the `main` branch for stable releases while ongoing work is collected on the `next-update` branch after it has been (mostly) tested and intended for the next release.
 8. The code is now ready for editing but we recommend setting up VS Code for testing as well.
 If you'd like to do live debugging while still hearing what's going on, you'll need a special version of the mod launcher that doesn't have a console.
 You can find that [linked here](https://github.com/Factorio-Access/Factorio-Access-Launcher/releases).
 It should be placed next to facotrio.exe in the folder "`Facotrio\bin\x64\` ".